-In small hutches, rabbits suffer from loneliness, lack of exercise, and sometimes chronic arthritis pain if they spent long hours immobile for lack of space.
+In small hutches, rabbits suffer from loneliness, lack of exercise, and sometimes chronic arthritic pain if they spent long hours immobile for lack of space.
 They may also start developing bad habits such as repetitive hair chewing, head swaying and pawing because they have nothing else to do (Gunn & Morton 1995).

 The hutches sold in pet shops are often too small for an average rabbit.
 So called “starter” hutches are always too small – never buy them.
 Small hutches are bad for rabbit welfare (Dixon et al., 2010).
 Rabbits must be able to stand up high and to lie down at full length.

 Buy the biggest in stock or better still order an even bigger one. .
 A bigger breed will need more space.
 Double the space for two rabbits.
 The minimum space should allow a rabbit should be able to take three hops from one side of the hutch to another and be big enough for the rabbit to sit upright and lie down extended like the photos on the right (Welsh Assembly Government 2009).
 The hutch or house also needs space for a hay rack, a food bowl, a water bowl and a litter tray.
 If you are making your own rabbit house, remember to secure it against predators like foxes and badgers.

 Rabbits need a quiet dark place to retreat to when they want to be alone.
 They also need a group quiet dark place when they want to be together.
 So this means for two rabbits you need three retreat areas: for three rabbits you need four (McBride 2014).